knpwrs/Node-dirutils/README.md

 stack as a mutable array.
 This should only be used for reference and even though you can change the array, it is highly recommended that you do not.

+## Running the Tests
+To run the tests, you must have `testem` and `mocha` installed globally:

+    npm i -g testem mocha

+Once those are installed, you should run `npm install` from this project's root directory.
+Once that is done you can run `testem` or `npm test` to run the tests.

 ## License
 **The MIT License**